tnsilver/springboot-samples/README.md

 3.  **Docker ready project** Redis as an RDBMS with Redis server 6.2 or `it.ozimov` embedded: [springboot-rest-redis-contacts](springboot-rest-redis-contacts "Redis Web Application") **SpringBoot 2.7.1 using JDK 18**

+4. [crypto-compare-proxy](crypto-compare-proxy) is a job interview project, demonstrating REST api implemented with Spring Boot, where an application retrieves crypto currency data from the public API of [https://min-api.cryptocompare.com/documentation](Crypto Compare Com), caches it, and serves it to clients, implemented with **Thymeleaf** template technologies, employing stabdard bootstrap/css3/html5/JQuery/datatables client development technologies.

-4. **NO LONGER MAINTAINED** Scala JPA with MySql or embedded H2: [springboot-rest-scala-jpa-contacts](springboot-rest-scala-jpa-contacts "Scala JPA Web Application") **SpringBoot 2.5.3 using JDK 16**
+5. **NO LONGER MAINTAINED** Scala JPA with MySql or embedded H2: [springboot-rest-scala-jpa-contacts](springboot-rest-scala-jpa-contacts "Scala JPA Web Application") **SpringBoot 2.5.3 using JDK 16**

-5. Plans...
+6. Plans...
 Replace the UI with responsive bootstrap, separate the layers into microservices, run them in a service registry and manage it all through Kubernetes.
 Then have it ready to deploy on Cloud Foundry and Amazon.